Description And Comments

 This chart shows you roughly how long you'll wait for Honey, I Shrunk the Kids Movie Set Adventure when you visit on a day with a given Disney's Hollywood Studios Crowd Level.
 The blue bars represent the average "peak" wait time (that is, how long the line will at its busiest).
 The bottom and top black lines represent the range of peak wait times to expect (for you fellow nerds out there: it's the 5th percentile and 95th percentile of peak wait times).
 Please note that these are estimates, and for a better forecast for your travel dates, see Honey, I Shrunk the Kids Movie Set Adventure Wait Times.

-Opens an hour later than the rest of the park; kids must be at least 4 years old to play.
+Opens an hour later than the rest of the park; kids must be 10 or younger to play

 - Honey, I Shrunk the Kids Movie Set Adventure (StudiosCentral.com)